 - Navy — these small white beans can be used for soups, chili, or even salads, but one of the most popular uses is baked beans.

 - Pinto — these are speckled beige and brown when dry, and cook to a pinkish-brown color.
 They are often used in refried beans and are also good in chili and soups.

 Dry beans are a type of pulse.
 For more information on pulses, check out the American Pulse Association: https://pulses.org/nap/.

 Dry beans can be even better for your budget than canned, but they require some preparation.
 Follow package directions for quick-soaking or overnight (8-12 hours) soaking, then cook them on the stove or in a slow cooker or pressure cooker.

 After cooking beans, use immediately, or fill containers and refrigerate or freeze leftovers for a quick, nutritious addition to your favorite recipe.

-Beans are a great in:
+Beans are a great in many dishes, including:

 - Burritos and tacos

 - Dips and spreads